hygraph/hygraph-app-nextjs-quick-start/README.md

 Follow [these instructions](#todo) to register an app on Hygraph.

 3. **Start building!**
-Install the dependencies and start the Nextjs dev server
+Navigate to your app directory and start the Nextjs dev server

 ```
-yarn
+cd my-hygraph-app
 yarn dev
 ```